turboMaCk/glue/README.md

 TEA is an awesome way to write Html-based apps in Elm.
 However, not every application can be defined just in terms of single `Model` and `Msg`.
-Basic separation of [`Html.program`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) is really nice but in some cases these functions and `Model` and `Msg` thend to grow pretty quickly in an unmanageable way so you need to start breaking things.
+Basic separation of [`Html.program`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) is really nice but in some cases these functions and `Model` and `Msg` tend to grow pretty quickly in an unmanageable way so you need to start breaking things.

 There are [many ways](https://www.reddit.com/r/elm/comments/5jd2xn/how_to_structure_elm_with_multiple_models/dbkpgbd/) you can start.
 In particular rest of this document will focus just on [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).